In this article

 - Select Save Policy to complete the updates

-This Filtering Policy is now available to add to the desired attribute from your DNSFilter dashboard:
+This Filtering Policy is now available to add to the desired audience from the DNSFilter dashboard:

-Filtering Policies can take up to 15 minutes to take full effect across all nodes on your network; however, most times they take effect immediately.
+Filtering Policies can take up to 15 minutes to fully propagate across the network, though changes often take effect immediately.

 Duplicate a Filtering Policy

-Create new policies quickly by building off a policy you already have instead of starting with a blank slate: just select Duplicate from the Actions menu's more options (···) section on the Filtering Policies page.
+Create new policies more efficiently by duplicating an existing policy instead of starting from scratch.
+Select Duplicate from the Actions menu (···) on the Filtering Policies page.

 Filtering Policy Troubleshooting